-The Unvarnished Truth About Refinishing
+Unvarnished Truth About Refinishing

-Alice bought the end table at a country auction, and was saving it for the perfect miserable day in February.
-She gathered her refinishing materials and headed to the basement.
-It was warm and comfortable, at first, but she soon became lightheaded and nearly fainted as she stumbled to the stairs.
-She managed to climb into the clean air of her kitchen.
-There wasn't a gas leak in her basement-Alice had fallen victim to the fumes from the paint thinner she was using.
+Alice bought the end table at a country auction and was saving it for the perfect, miserable day in February.
+She gathered up her refinishing materials and headed to the basement.
+It was warm and comfortable, at first.
+But soon she became light headed and nearly fainted as she made her way to the stairs.
+Stumbling, she managed to climb into the clean air of her kitchen.
+There wasn't a gas leak in her basement.
+Alice had fallen victim to the fumes from the paint thinner she was using.

 As Alice learned, a simple task like woodworking can be hazardous to one's health.
 Most solvents evaporate quickly, filling a room with fumes.
-The result can be acute, though temporary, intoxication, drowsiness, and headache.
+The result can be acute, though temporary intoxication, drowsiness, and headache.

-Pregnant women and people with heart or lung disease should avoid products that contain solvents.
-According to Consumer Reports, the Consumer Product Safety Commission received reports of fifty-five injuries and ten deaths linked to the accidental inhalation of fumes from cleaning, painting, and home-repair products in a two-and-a-half-year period-and those figures are probably undercounts.
+People with heart or lung disease and pregnant women should avoid products that contain solvents.
+According to Consumer Reports, the Consumer Product Safety Commission received reports of 55 injuries and 10 deaths linked to the accidental inhaling of fumes from cleaning, painting, and home repair products in a 2 1/2 year period, and those figures are likely undercounts.

-Because winter is when many of us tackle refinishing projects, please keep the following in mind.
+Whenever you tackle refinishing projects, please keep the following in mind.

-Ventilation is a Must
+Ventilation Is A Must